qgis/QGIS-Documentation/docs/user_manual/processing_algs/gdal/rasterextraction.rst

      - [string]

        Default: 'ELEV'
-     - Provides a name for the attribute in which to put the elevation.
+     - Provide a name for the attribute in which to put the elevation.
    * - **Offset from zero relative to which to interpret intervals**

        Optional